youturn45/polymarket-tools/REQ_DOCS.md

 - Order Queue Manager runs an `asyncio.Queue`, accepting requests from CLI/HTTP and returning an `order_id` immediately.
 Each worker coroutine pops orders, stamps metadata, and hands them to the Strategy Engine.
 - Market Monitor maintains a live cache (WebSocket if available, otherwise polling) of order books, trades, and our open orders, exposing read-only snapshots to strategy/executor.
 - Strategy Engine converts total order intent into tranche plans (size/price targets) based on the latest market snapshot and urgency configuration.
 - Order Executor wraps `py-clob-client` to place/cancel/replace Polymarket limit orders and to query fills.
-It should support both L1 signing and L2 API creds.
+API credentials are automatically generated from the private key.
 - Shared event bus/logger emits lifecycle events so monitoring/metrics remain decoupled from execution.

 **How orders hit the Polymarket book (core interaction):**